gearglow/ReptiliaWithATwist/The List.md

 "Certainly, and no, I don't believe I need anything more from you tonight.
 That Oath you swore makes my job much easier."

 "Great.
-Then if you'll excuse us, sir, I need to go blow off some steam."
+Then if you'll excuse us, ma'am, I need to go blow off some steam."